sfc-gh-pcline/aisql-demo/search/README.md

 ## Overview

-This project creates an intelligent, searchable invoice system using Snowflake's Cortex AI capabilities.
-It combines document parsing, semantic search, and conversational AI to provide powerful invoice querying capabilities.
+This project creates a searchable invoice repository using Snowflake's Cortex AI capabilities.
+It uses AI_PARSE_DOCUMENT to extract full text from invoice files and Cortex Search Service to enable powerful semantic search across all invoice content.

 ## Architecture

 ```
 ┌─────────────────┐
-│   PDF Files     │
+│ Invoice Files   │
 │   (Stage)       │
 └────────┬────────┘
          │